Transport in Sheffield: Public transport

 A flurry of new operators were created after deregulation in the 1980s.
 The majority of these gradually amalgamated, leaving First South Yorkshire (formerly Mainline and First Mainline) owned by to operate most of the city's buses up until December 2005, when Stagecoach took over Yorkshire Traction (which had previously taken over Yorkshire Terrier, creating Stagecoach Sheffield).
 Stagecoach Yorkshire, Stagecoach in Chesterfield, Stagecoach in Mansfield, Veolia Transport (Operating for Travel South Yorkshire), Sheffield Community Transport, Hulleys of Baslow, Powell's Co, K&H Doyle also operating bus routes in the city.
 A city centre free bus service also runs every 7 minutes, known as the FreeBee.

 There is also the Bus Rapid Transit North route between Sheffield and Maltby via Rotherham.
 In 2008, the bus rapid transit scheme was approved by the Yorkshire and Humber Assembly's Regional Transport Board and there were plans for two routes; one (the Northern route) to Rotherham via Meadowhall and Templeborough, and the other via the developing employment centre and Waverley.
 The route between Sheffield and Maltby was approved in 2013 with construction commencing in January 2014, involving the construction of the new 800m Tinsley Road Link between Meadowhall and the A6178 road.
 The route opened in September 2016.

 Travel South Yorkshire, the current (as of 2023) transport body serving Sheffield, lists eight park and ride sites for the city; all of them are outside tram stops or railway stations.

 Cycling

-For cycling, although the city is hilly, Sheffield is compact.
+For cycling, although the city has a more undulating topography, Sheffield is compact.
 It is on the Trans-Pennine Trail, a National Cycle Network route running from Southport in the north-west to Hornsea in the East Riding, and has a developing Strategic Cycle Network within the city.
-Sheffield is close to the Peak District National Park, an area of outstanding natural beauty popular with both on and off-road cyclists.
+Sheffield is close to the Peak District National Park, an area popular with both on and off-road cyclists.